 - Employees sponsored 401K

-- Solo 401K x2
+- Solo 401Ks

 No better hobby like maximizing your contributions.
 Everything above should total out to be about $60K a year that we have to throw in.
-Bye bye money, see you later hopefully.
+Bye-bye money, see you later hopefully.

 There is Hubby’s work bonus (an annual grant of $20K if the hubby is good).
-I’m keeping an eye on AirBnB and making sure that this winter I will have a higher occupancy rate than last winter.
+I’m keeping an eye on Airbnb and making sure that this winter I will have a higher occupancy rate than last winter.
 It was only 95% last year because I adjusted my calendar’s way too slowly.
 Plus last winter was particularly snowy in the Pacific Northwest.
 Hoping for better luck this year!

 I also need to step up in the passive income department thanks to Passive Income MD who has opened my eyes on the real challenge at hand.
 7 streams!

-Never Pay Retail
+4. Continue To Never Pay Retail

 The last time I paid the full retail price for something was 7 years ago.
 There’s no cable bill or anything frivolous like that.

-Pay the Mortgage
+5. Continue Paying the Mortgage

 My husband snuck an extra mortgage payment in last year because he’s on team ‘paying it off early.’
-We have a pretty good 4.5% 4% interest rate so I’m not set on paying it early yet.
+We have a pretty good 4% interest rate so I’m not set on paying it early yet.
 We don’t have a mortgage thanks to Airbnb.

 I can understand his thought process though.
 Hubby is risk-averse and I am more bratty with my cents.
 If I can get a higher return on a dollar, I will.
-Thankfully now that we have enough equity that even if the market tanks 30% like it did in the last miserable bubble – we’d still be in neutral.
+Thankfully now that we have enough equity that even if the market tanks 30% as it did in the last miserable bubble – we’d still be in neutral.
 Hmm, I’m definitely not set on paying it off, I believe our local market in Seattle is driven by visual signs of the fundamentals.

 Nope, not a typo!
-We churn so the extra pledge here is to churn responsibly.
+We churn credit cards so the extra pledge here is to churn responsibly.
 Never shall we leave a balance unpaid at the end of the month.
 Never shall we leave the fine print of a credit card…unread.
 (Seriously, read the fine print on all those offers and screenshot it for proof later if something doesn’t match up!
 They can be sneaky.)

 This is the section we’re just not very excited about.
 I am fully behind the mindset of what Rocco’s motto, “just set it and forget it.”
 That’s because I don’t know what else to do with it but #TeamBogle.
 The exception is I take about $20K a year that is my play money and I throw it into fun stuff I don’t care about like BPT and TZOO.
 I tend to think of wealth beyond what we sack away in retirement as something that will forever be ambiguous.

 I wake up every morning with everything I hold dear near me.
 My sweet brilliant rising star genius angel boy of a husband is next to me and Grace is curled up on the foot of the bed like a snarly toothed angel.
 What I can work on that has no ambiguity is my love for my two idiots: the hub and the pup.

-More Dumpster Diving
+9. More Dumpster Diving & Thrift Shop

 Heh…heh…we’re a family of scavengers… This past weekend Hubby found two solid wood tables and my dad found a beautiful wardrobe in wonderful condition all within 3-4 blocks from our house.
 We’ve been hoarding the things we find hoping to restore it to either profit or use.
 That’s how we got our little dining set.
 Staining furniture is relaxing!